-I’ve been taking a course on knowledge management this term, and find the concept of workplace culture intriguing: what do we attend do? what does a leader value and promote? how do leaders and followers, colleagues and loners, interact together to create organizational culture?
+I’ve been studying knowledge management this term, and find ‘workplace culture’ intriguing: what do we attend do? what does a leader value and promote? how do leaders and followers, colleagues and loners, interact together to create organizational culture?

 And even more than before, I appreciate the opportunity that working across cultures and domains has afforded me to better understand human interactions.
 Below I draw on my time in grad school, my managers over years and years, and my time volunteering and working in various libraries and academic institutions.
 Rather than describe specific situations, let me go over some general ‘feelings’ I have for some group-constructed values and implicit beliefs.
 Stereotypes happen, but correct me if I’m egregiously wrong here!

 Learning is paramount.
 Learning new things and making connections, especially in writing or in presentations, is more important than anything else.
 Languages and cultural interaction, historical knowledge, and ability to analyze or criticize is vital.
 Others have the right to ask for a portion of my time, but really need to leave me with plenty of time to engage in thinking, scholarship, and research.
 I have quirky habits, like knitting or skulls or painting or stamping, and engage of a mixture of all things intellectual.
 Nobody can tell me what to do – but if I play my cards just right, I can get a T-T job and be a researcher forever.